rht-labs/tech-exercise/docs/4-return-of-the-monitoring/1-enable-monitoring.md

     ![grafana-add-panel](./images/grafana-add-panel.png)

 4. On the new panel, let's configure it to query for some information about our projects.
 We're going to use a very simple query to count the number of pods running in the namespace (feel free to use any other query).
-On the Pannel settings, set the title to something sensible and add the query below.
+On the Panel settings, set the title to something sensible and add the query below.
 Hit save!

     ```bash
     sum(kube_pod_status_ready{namespace="<TEAM_NAME>-test",condition="true"})